statgen/pheweb/README.md

 TODO PheWAS backend
 ===================
 - search by rsid (make a RecordTrie that maps to 'chrom-pos-ref-alt')
 - Is just top 2k fine?
-If not, get 10k random variants spread through the genome where.
+If not, get 10k random variants spread through the genome.
 Take all with p > max(pval of top 2k) for each pheno.
 Put in a folder.

 TODO PheWAS frontend